October 2011

 - I would like to write a paper on the absence of compensating differentials called "Dirty Deeds Done Dirt Cheap".
 But I probably won't.

 Identify the Lyrics Department.
 Know which songs these come from?
-Then you may win a great prize*

 - "Here I am, growing up and growing old.
 Watching my friends swallow cultures whole"